 The Fourth District Court of Appeal ruled against a Wellington homeowner association that barreled through a foreclosure sale despite the homeowner’s bankruptcy filing — and then failed to show up in court for the appeal.
 Scribner Village Homeowners Association Inc. won a final judgment of foreclosure against Marie Alexandre on a lien for unpaid assessments.
+The judgment set the property for sale, but Alexandre filed for Chapter 11 bankruptcy protection and notified the state court.

 Trial court has a deficiency subject of matter jurisdiction to hear association’s foreclosure action where a bank or superior lien has already recorded a notice of lis pendens.

 In this Broward County case, a bank recorded a lis pendens and filed a foreclosure action against a borrower and claimed the homeowners association as having a possible interest in the property.
 While the bank’s lawsuit was pending, the association filed its own foreclosure lawsuit against the borrower in a different court and received a final judgment of foreclosure.
-The borrower then attempted to have the association’s final judgment vacated but the trial court shut down that motion, and the borrower appealed that ruling.

 A North Miami condominium association got a sharp scorn from the Third District Court of Appeal, which may penalize it for a lawsuit the panel called a “waste of time.”
-Biscayne Point Condominium Association must show why it shouldn’t be sanctioned in its litigation with HSBC Bank USA N.A.
+Biscayne Point Condominium Association must show why it shouldn’t be sanctioned in its litigation with HSBC Bank USA N.A. over a condo unit the bank state the group illegally controls.